 This brings the total to more than 23,600.

 “This week, we urge you to spend the holiday with a higher degree of awareness than in previous years.
 Please do not visit family because of the risk of spreading the virus.
-There are two risk factors family gatherings and travel.
+There are two risk factors family gatherings and travel.”

-That means none of the usual festivals or traditional games, and no spectators at sporting events.
+It has banned gatherings of more than 50 people indoors and more than a hundred outdoors, meaning there’ll be none of the usual festivals or traditional games, and no spectators at sporting events.

 Choi Won-jong, Arirang News.

 This page is made available thanks to China Press Release by Topic News